 Here is our TEDx talk about why we started the network and what we wanted to achieve.

-These are the members of the International Women in Business Leadership team:
+These are the members of the International Women in Business Board team:

 Katy Kennedy, UK